 Purdue takes care to update students' parents on what happens at Purdue, which is especially true for foreign degree candidates.
 The university encourages parents to email with questions, follow an exclusive Facebook page, and subscribe to the parent-centric newsletter.

-Purdue’s Center for Intercultural Learning, Mentorship, Assessment, and Research (CLIMAR) is the primary resource for foreign learners.
+Purdue’s CLIMAR is the primary resource for foreign learners.
 CLIMAR offers workshops, volunteer opportunities, awards, grants, and mentors for students.

 Michigan State University

 MSU hosts more than 9,000 students from other nations.
 The university helps these students through its Office of International Students and Scholars (OISS).
 Like most schools with many foreign students, MSU helps learners obtain visas and enter the United States safely and legally.
 The school also provides health and wellness benefits.
 For example, the International Student and Scholar Support Program provides free counseling, helping students transition to life in a new country.

 MSU places a lot of emphasis on student safety.
 The OISS gives international learners the information they need to drive, find housing, and navigate the culture safely.
 Scholars who need to brush up on English skills can visit the English Language Center (ELC) for help.
 The ELC has intensive courses, academic English classes, and online resources for English learners of all levels.

 Although the number of international Hoosiers has declined in recent years, IU still enrolls 7,833 students from other nations.
 These learners can go to the school’s Office of International Services (OIS) to prepare necessary documentation.
 For 75 years, this office has helped international learners with obtaining visas, health insurance, cell phones, housing, and transportation.